Bryanskiy/posts/delegation in generic contexts.md

 ## Inference variables

 It can be noted that when delegating to a generic function,  compiler generate an implicit inference variables in caller's body(look at `<_> or <_ as ...>` in above examples).
-We could generate generic parameter for each encountered inference variable.
+We could avoid introducing explicit generic parameters and generate them based on encountered inference variables.
 For the above example we get:

 ```rust
 trait Trait<T> {